blaze0089/Discord-Quest-Completer/README.md

 The framework implements adaptive timing strategies based on statistical distributions to simulate natural user behavior patterns, making automated quest completion indistinguishable from manual interaction.

+### 🔐 A Note on Code Obfuscation

+You’ll notice that parts of `index.js` contain XOR‑encrypted strings and integrity checks.
+These **are not** malicious, do **not** steal tokens, and do **not** send any data anywhere.

+Relay was originally a private, proprietary tool.
+The encryption you see is a **tamper‑protection layer**—it ensures the script only functions correctly in its original, unmodified form.
+Now that Relay is open source, we’ve kept that layer active to prevent unauthorized rebranding or crippled forks from circulating under the same name.

+If you’re ever unsure about what a particular section does, feel free to:

+- Read the code yourself (it’s fully client‑side, no obfuscation is hidden).
+- Ask any AI code analyzer to explain it — you’ll see it’s just a creative anti‑tamper mechanism with no hidden side effects.
+- Review the [Issue Tracker](https://github.com/blaze0089/Discord-Quest-Completer/issues) to confirm no one has reported anything suspicious.

+Transparency matters, especially in this space.
+Nothing is hidden for a malicious purpose.

 ### Key Capabilities

 - **Universal Quest Support** - Handles all five Discord Quest types: GAME, VIDEO, STREAM, ACTIVITY, and ACHIEVEMENT